 THE PUBLIC UTTERATON MACHINES

 The Public Utteraton Machine is an interactive public art work that looks like a public telephone from the 19th century.
-Its aim is to install public art in unconventional locations in New York (outer boroughs and sidewalks).
+Its aim is to intervene into the practice and discourse of public art in New York in areas where public art is not normally found.
+The public Utteraton Machines ask passersby whether they have seen other public art and what they think of it in the form of audio recordings and quantitative data collection.
+They are solar powered.

-The Public Utteraton Machine was installed at the following locations for 2 weeks and one month:
+The Public Utteraton Machine was installed at the following locations for 2 weeks each:

 Long Island City, NY